Bungalow64/SlowFox/README.md

 You can reference these private members in from original class, and you can call this constructor during DI, or call it manually, or use it in unit tests - it's as if you've written it all yourself.
 However, if you change what's listed within the `InjectDependencies` attribute, this generated code will automatically update, without you having to do anything.

 # But, I hate underscores.
-Can I config what's generated?
+Can I change what's generated?

 Yes, yes you can.
 In a `.editorconfig` file, you can change the naming convention used so that it doesn't have a preceeding underscore.